PC 16590: Prohibited Weapons in California

 However, it is important to note that certain individuals are excluded from prosecution under this section, including law enforcement personnel and police officers.
 Additionally, schools are permitted to possess nunchakus exclusively for the purpose of teaching martial arts.

 A violation under PC 16590 is a wobbler offense, meaning you can be charged under this section with a misdemeanor or a felony charge.
 The charge will depend on the amount of illegal weapons seized, your criminal history, and the specific facts of your case that lead to your arrest.
 If you are convicted under this section as a misdemeanor, you could be sentenced to upwards of one year in County Jail.
 If you were to be convicted of this section as a felony, you could be sentenced to State Prison for upwards of 16 months, two or three years.
 You would be required to serve at least 50% of that time in custody.
 You would also lose possession of any prohibited weapon through a police seizure and destruction.
 You can also be subject to a fine ranging from $1,000 to $10,000, depending on if you are charged with this violation as a misdemeanor or a felony.

-There are numerous defenses that can be used to assist in your case.
-For example, the prosecution is required to prove that the weapon you had was in fact a prohibited weapon as listed in the section.
-Simple possession of a weapon, or a firearm, for example, is not enough.
-It must be shown that your weapon is prohibited, otherwise, there is insufficient evidence to prove you guilty for this crime.
+There is an array of defenses that can effectively aid your case.
+For instance, it is crucial for the prosecution to demonstrate that the weapon you possessed is explicitly listed as a prohibited weapon in the relevant section.
+Simple possession of a weapon, such as a firearm, for instance, is insufficient.
+The prosecution must establish that your weapon falls under the category of prohibited weapons; otherwise, there is insufficient evidence to establish your guilt for this crime.